 The Department of Health-funded Platform for Life programme is provides accommodation to be let at an Affordable Rent for young people aged 18 to 24 who are homeless or at risk of homelessness and are in housing need.
 Tenancies are expected to be time limited and linked to participation in work, further education or vocational training, with the aim of assisting residents into long term employment and independence, and thereby improving their prospects for a successful and healthy life.

 The single national agent appointed to collect fees and equity loan redemptions in respect of Help to Buy, HomeBuy Direct, FirstBuy, First Time Buyer Initiative and the London Wide Initiative.
 Homes England has now appointed a Mortgage Administrator to carry out this function.

 Practical completion is reached when the works are completed and the homes are fit for occupation as a residential development, in accordance with NHBC requirements, and are sufficiently free of defects that the employer (the provider) is willing to accept the properties as operational i.e. able to be used.
 A certificate of partial completion may be issued when all the dwellings are handed over to the provider but some external works are incomplete, such as landscaping or boundary walls.

 Programme Partnering Agreement

-Funding arrangements under which the majority of the Agency’s NAHP 2008 to 2011 was delivered.
+Funding arrangements under which the majority of Homes England’s NAHP 2008 to 2011 was delivered.

 The rent which a provider, on the basis of its rent policies and business plans, would expect to charge at first letting for the house types in the schemes for which it had bid.
 This is the rent figure submitted in a bid for funding for a rental scheme.